 People participate in clinical research studies for a variety of reasons.
 Some may participate because they want to learn more about their disease.
 Others volunteer to participate because they want to help researchers learn more about a treatment of disease to potentially help them and others in the future.
 What we learn from the MASTERS-2 study may help offer a more effective treatment with a longer treatment window for those with ischemic stroke.

 Clinical research studies follow a specific set of standards and are closely regulated to help ensure the safety of all participants.
 Safety precautions are put into place to try and protect people who participate in clinical research.
 Studies also follow a written plan that is called a protocol.
-The protocol is reviewed by an Institutional Review Board or Ethics Committee, which is a group of people responsible for protecting the safety and rights of research subjects.
+The protocol is reviewed by an Institutional Review Board or Ethics Committee, which is a group of people not affiliated with the study sponsor or the study doctor responsible for protecting the safety and rights of research subjects.
 Before you agree to participate in any clinical research study, you will review potential risks and benefits, and the study staff will answer any questions you may have.

 You can ask questions of the study team at any time before, during, and after the study.
 Before agreeing to participate, please make sure that you understand the responsibilities of study participants.
 If you have any concerns about participating in the study, you should feel comfortable discussing them with a member of the study team at any time.